Military, veteran activities

 Naval Air Station Fallon and Nevada National Guard installations continue to monitor the COVID-19 virus on a daily basis.

-To help prevent the potential spread of the virus among visitors to the Navy installations, security forces are implementing “no-touch” ID checks at all access points onto and within the installations.
+To help prevent the potential spread of the virus among visitors to the Navy installations, security forces have “no-touch” ID checks at all access points onto and within the installations.

 Personnel accessing the installations and other entry control points should be prepared to maintain possession of their IDs while the gate guards view or scan them for access verification.